wfpena/minesweeper-angular/README.md

 * Multiplayer support.
 Currently hardcoded for a max o 4 players but its easily changeable on the code.

-* Save / Loading of previous games
+* List of previous games

 * Difficulty levels (easy, medium and hard).
 With the addition of `custom` level for the player to choose the size of the board and amount of bombs.

+* Saving / Loading games (currently limited a single game).
+> NOTE: Currently limited to just saving 1 game, still didn't have the time to fully make and test the feature.

 ---